-Case Study 5.5 Statistics New Zealand - Tax-based business register
+Case study 5.5 Statistics New Zealand: a tax-based business register

 1. The tax-based business register (called the Business Frame) records a core set of information for all economically significant private and public sector businesses and organizations engaged in the production of goods and services in New Zealand.
-All units are coded to a range of classifications, including institutional sector and industry (5-digit ANZSIC).
-Information from the tax system is supplemented wherever possible with data from other administrative sources, such as business directories, land registries, government actuary, etc. Name changes and group structures are kept up to date with information from the companies' office.
-Several size indicators, including annual turnover and number of employees, are updated monthly from administrative sources for use in selecting survey populations, stratifying samples, and defining imputation groups.
+All units are coded to a range of classifications, including institutional sector and industry (a five-digit Australian and New Zealand Industrial Classification (ANZSIC) code).
+Information from the tax system is supplemented wherever possible with data from other administrative sources, such as business directories, land registries and government actuaries.
+Name changes and group structures are kept current with information from the company offices.
+Several size indicators, including annual turnover and the number of employees, are updated monthly from administrative sources for use in selecting survey populations, stratifying samples and defining imputation groups.
 The development of a comprehensive business register has several benefits for the integration of economic statistics:

-- All business survey populations are drawn from the same register, so their target populations are complete and consistent.
-Sample selection, stratification, imputation and estimation use the same information, so standard methods can be applied; and - All sample units for surveys are selected from the business register and all administrative data is matched to it, so all business records take the classifications that have already been assigned to them on the register.
-This contributes to the coherence of economic statistics by ensuring that unit models and classifications are applied consistently to all business data that feeds into the macro accounts, regardless of the source.

-2. Statistics New Zealand has established a Classifications and Standards division to take the responsibility for developing standard classifications, sometimes in joint projects with the Australian Bureau of Statistics.
-A Standards Governance Board was established to ensure that standard classifications are used in as many data collections as possible.

-3. While building statistical infrastructure and developing integrated data collections, Statistics New Zealand has continued to apply best practice principles to the compilation of National Accounts and Balance of Payments statistics.
+- (a) All business survey populations are drawn from the same register, so their target populations are complete and consistent.
+Sample selection, stratification, imputation and estimation use the same information, so standard methods can be applied; - (b) All sample units for surveys are selected from the business register and all administrative data is matched to it, so all business records take the classifications that have already been assigned to them on the register.
+That contributes to the coherence of economic statistics by ensuring that unit models and classifications are applied consistently to all business data that feed into the macro accounts, regardless of the source. - 2.
+Statistics New Zealand has established a classifications and standards division to take responsibility for developing standard classifications, sometimes jointly with the Australian Bureau of Statistics.
+A Standards Governance Board was established to ensure that standard classifications are used in as many data collections as possible. - 3.
+While building statistical infrastructure and developing integrated data collections, Statistics New Zealand has continued to apply best-practice principles to the compilation of national accounts and balance-of-payments statistics.
 Current price annual accounts are compiled within a supply and use framework in which estimates from supply and demand sides of the economy are confronted and reconciled at the product level.
-This approach improves the coherence of key national accounts measures, such as gross national income, gross national expenditure, national disposable income, and their components.
-The combination of a comprehensive business register and economy wide economy survey has eliminated the need for benchmarking to five-yearly economic censuses, as the aggregates from the Annual Enterprise Survey are of sufficient quality to be incorporated directly into the national accounts.
+The approach improves the coherence of key national accounts measures, such as gross national income, gross national expenditure, national disposable income and their components.
+The combination of a comprehensive business register and economy-wide economy surveys has eliminated the need for benchmarking to five-year economic censuses, as the aggregates from the Annual Enterprise Survey are of sufficient quality to be incorporated directly into the national accounts.
 The next challenge is to expand the range of accounts being produced.